1. Ada

 How long does a stiff neck with COVID-19 last?

-A stiff neck because of COVID-19 usually goes away on its own after a few days or weeks.
-If you were confined to a bed during your illness, it’s essential to know that a stiff neck may last a while longer, as this means that you’ve been inactive for some time.
-If you still have a stiff neck after an infection with the coronavirus, you may have symptoms of long-COVID.
+A stiff neck caused by COVID-19 usually goes away on its own after a few days or weeks.
+However, if you were confined to a bed during your illness, it’s essential to know that a stiff neck may last a while longer, as this means that you’ve been inactive for some time.
+If you still have a stiff neck after an infection with the coronavirus, you may have symptoms of long COVID.
 In that case, you should consult your doctor for monitoring and treatment.

 What else can cause a stiff neck?

-Although a sore and stiff neck may be very painful, it’s usually not a cause for concern.
-Apart from viral infections such as a cold, the flu or COVID-19, neck pain can be caused by: 5 6
+Although a sore and stiff neck may be excruciating, it’s usually not a cause for concern.
+Apart from viral infections such as a cold, the flu, or COVID-19, neck pain can be caused by: 5 6

 • Sleeping in an uncomfortable position